 The magazine can be studied at MACBA archive these days.
 The magazine was my last one, and its publishers had let the graphic designers do as they wished.
 Even at this level of my biography, there is a violent patriarchal order that kept boycotting my works.

 I would also start uploading a few pictures I taken last summer, on a book a got in Paris in 1994, by then I had read Fernand Braudel, who was someone really inspiring about the ideas of Mediterranean context and history.

-I was also travelling to Morocco with my friend, photographer and film maker Jordi Esteva on 1986 and have here a few photos he take from me and also some drawings and watercolours of our travels, that where later published at an Art and Literature magazine (L'Home invisible) edited in Barcelona by Carles Prats and María Rey in 1988.
+I was also traveling to Morocco with my friend, photographer and filmmaker Jordi Esteva on 1986 and have here a few photos he takes from me and also some drawings and watercolors that journey, that where later published at an Art and Literature magazine (L'Home invisible) edited in Barcelona by Carles Prats and María Rey in 1988.

-I am absolutely conscious of the risk that this kind of works entails, specially that of seeming Orientalist (as in Edward Said) or opportunistic.
+I am absolutely conscious of the risk that this kind of works entails, especially that of seeming Orientalist (as in Edward Said) or opportunistic.

-But our identity issues in the lands of what is know now as Spain run deep and are very complex.
+But our identity issues in the lands of what is known now as Spain run deep and are very complex.